anseok83/thdm/README.md

 I use Raspberry Pi 2 Model B (https://www.raspberrypi.org/products/raspberry-pi-2-model-b) with Raspbian (https://www.raspberrypi.org/downloads/raspbian, Current version of mine is 4.1.19-v7+) for server side operations.
 You can use any linux machine for server side operation if you can use following components on the machine.

-Software components for server side programmings:
+Software components for server side programming:

-* Node.js (v4.4.4) and npm (2.15.1)
+* Node.js (v4.4.4) and npm (v2.15.1)

   Node.js for THD Server with express, jquery, mongodb and socket.io.

 * Mongodb (https://mlab.com)

-  I've used mongodb storage service which is provided by mlab.comfor decreasing loads of the server.
+  I've used mongodb storage service which is provided by mlab.com for decreasing loads of the server.
 You can have free 500MB storage from mlab.com.
 Or, you can also use locally running mongodb server.

 * Forever (https://www.npmjs.com/package/forever)